-“Take three deep breaths, eat this and eat the red pepper too.
+“Take three deep breaths, eat this, and eat the red pepper, too.
 It’s good for your brain.
-When you get to the class, stay after its over and talk to teacher ok?”
+When you get to the class, stay after it’s over and talk to teacher,” I say.
+Okay?”

 The glow of the tree’s millionth mini light bulb gave it an overall neon look, less like the “faintly-reminiscent-of-snow covered” look it had in the Big Lots store.
 It was now looking even more fake than I thought.